jahaskell53/drive/README.md

 - Error handling for file not found, internal server errors, etc.

 ### Database Server (`db_server`)
-Absolutely, having a thorough README that explains each component in detail will be incredibly helpful for anyone interacting with your project.
-Below is the portion of the README specific to the Database Server (`db_server`) and its role in hosting metadata of files in SQLite.

----

-### Database Server (`db_server`)

 #### Technologies and Libraries Used
 - C++